Aagaard (manor house): Changing owners, 17051808

-Peter Paul Ferdinand Mourier purchased Aagaard for 70,000 rigsdaler in 1787.
+Pierre Paul Ferdinand Mourier purchased Aagaard for 70,000 rigsdaler in 1787.
 He had a background as a naval officer but had more recently worked for the Danish Asiatic Company in Canton.
 After his return to Denmark in 1785, he had been appointed as member of fabriksdirektionen, a subcommittee of the Commercial College (Kommerskollegiet), tasked with improving the productivity of the royal manufacturies.
 He now retired to his estate where he improved the management of the estate considerably and expanded it with the farm Søgaard.